Cosmian/kms/documentation/README.md

 The main documentation of the KMS is in [docs/index.md](./docs/index.md)

-## TODO

-- add examples using Rust in the doc
-- better document the KMIP lib

 ## Installing Rendering Tools

 You **do not need these tools** to author the doc and should probably **not** install LaTeX.